-Our community property attorneys have worked on simple community property cases to complex cases well over 100 million dollars in community property.
+Our community property attorneys have worked on simple community property cases to high asset divorce in Arizona worth well over 100 million dollars in community property.
 It is imperative you have an experienced attorney who understands the appraisal processes pertaining to real estate, commercial property, and businesses.

 As Seen on CBS News, ABC News, NBC News, and Fox News